 Year 1 (2021)

-For schools in these three Areas, current processes under the
+For these schools, current processes under the

 Program for Students with Disabilities (PSD) will remain unchanged until Term 4, 2021.
 We'll provide advice on how to manage current and potential applications for the PSD in early 2021.